Wallet Pass Design

 iOS (Apple Wallet): Shows the pass as a card in the Wallet app.
 System-level toggles appear for "Automatic Updates," "Allow Notifications," and "Suggest on Lock Screen" (triggered by time or location).

 Android (Google Wallet): Shows the pass in Google Wallet.
-Google displays its own standard messaging about using the loyalty card across Google services.
-Note: Google uses "point balance" in their standard copy — this is Google's language, not Angle's.
+Google displays its own standard messaging about using the pass across Google services.
+Note: Google uses "point balance" in their standard copy — this is Google's language, not Angle's; your program runs on store credit.

-Always preview on both platforms before saving — the layouts differ slightly between iOS and Android.
+Always preview on both platforms before saving — the layouts differ between iOS and Android.

 Pass Distribution